 - Bake - Bakes the lightmap and applies post-processing filters.

 - Post-process - Reapplies post-processing filters without baking again.
-Allows to tweak the Flood dark limit setting.
+Allows to see the scene with all filters disabled or to tweak the Flood dark limit setting.

 LightsLights in the scene can be added in the Shapespark editor Lights tab or imported from a 3D modeling program.
 The latter method is usually more convenient, because it allows to attach light sources to 3D objects, such as light fixtures.